Deepthi0912/codsoft/README.md

 # codsoft
-codsoft intern deepthi to do list website using python
+codsoft internship task1  to do list website using python